BcDemir/BcDemir/README.md

 ---

-### I am a Computer Programmer living in Toronto, ON
+### I am a Computer Programmer living in Toronto, ON.
+I can work as a Software Developer, Full-stack Developer and Clouds & Devops Engineer.

 - 🔭 I’m currently working as a Full-Stack Developer<br>
 - 🌱 I’m currently working on an IoT project<br>